 Once molting is complete, the ducks migrate to warmer climates for the winter.
 Since the newly grown ducklings have only known the duck's breeding environment, the travel to the wintering habitat is a completely new experience for these youngest ducks.
-The mother ducks often assist these new migrants in finding and settling into the wintering habitat.
+The mother duckling often assist these new migrants in finding and settling into the wintering habitat.

 While ducks are wintering in southerly climates, they do a great deal of eating, storing reserves for the time of migration and breeding that awaits them in the spring.
-The ducks return to the location where they were born not a full year previous and mate, locate a perfect nesting spot and, if the duck is female, sit on the nest to await the birth of the newest batch of ducklings.
+The ducks return to the location where they were born not a full year previous and mate, locate a perfect nesting spot and, if the duck is female, lay eggs and sit on the nest to await the birth of the newest batch of ducklings.

 Once the nesting site is located, male ducks do not play any role in this nest-sitting or duckling-rearing.
 Instead, they often leave the nest area and travel to another location, going through a spring molting process.